Today is the 130th anniversary of the birth of poet William Carlos Williams…

 or nothing.

-or for Nook and a variety of other formats via Project Gutenberg…
+or in a variety of other formats via Project Gutenberg…